PitcherAG/vue-tools/docs/debug/windows.md

 ## Installing Root Certificate (Windows)

-We need to add the root certificate to any laptops, desktops, tablets, and phones that will be accessing your HTTPS sites.
+We need to add the root certificate to any laptops, desktops, tablets, and phones that will be accessing our HTTPS sites.
 This can be a bit of a pain, but the good news is that we only have to do it once.
 Once our root certificate is on each device, it will be good until it expires.

-### Adding the Root Certificate to macOS Keychain
+### Adding the Root Certificate to Windows certificates

 1. Open start menu
 1. Open Manage computer certificates
-1. Open Trust Root Certification Authorities > Certificate
+1. Open Trusted Root Certification Authorities > Certificates
-1. Go to Action > All Tasks > Import…
+1. Go to menu: Action > All Tasks > Import…
 1. Select your root certificate file (i.e. myCA.pem)
 ![Root Certificate](assets/Screenshot%202020-04-23%20at%2016.35.14.png)
 1. Click Next